vzvca/ck8.6/README.md

 It might be necessary to run `cwsh` with environment variable `CK_USE_GPM=1` set.
 Sometimes ncurses does not support gpm and `cwsh` has to support it by itself.

+Mouse event reporting is currently limited to :
+ * button press, button release and motion events in *xterm-like* terminals,
+ * button press, button release with GPM support.

-Mouse event reporting is currently limited to button press.
-It is planned to add support for motion detection and distinguish button press, button release, double and triple click.
+It is planned to add support for motion detection with pressed buttons and distinguish button press, button release, double and triple click.

 ## Resizing